Melanocharitidae: Taxonomy and systematics

-There is some confusion with the common names, as there are two other berrypecker species in the tiny family Paramythiidae, once considered to be close to the flowerpeckers as well; members of several African genera—notably species in the Old World warbler genus Macrosphenus—are also known as longbills.
+There is some confusion with the common names, as there are three other berrypecker species in the tiny family Paramythiidae, once considered to be close to the flowerpeckers as well; members of several African genera—notably species in the Old World warbler genus Macrosphenus—are also known as longbills.

 Description

 The berrypeckers and longbills are small to very small songbirds.
 They range in length from 15 cm in the case of the fan-tailed berrypecker to 7.3 cm in the case of the pygmy longbill, which is the smallest bird in New Guinea.
 The berrypeckers (Melanocharis) are usually bigger than the Toxorhamphus and Oedistoma longbills.
 The females of two species, the fan-tailed and streaked berrypecker, are unique amongst songbirds in that they exhibit a reversal in the usual pattern of sexual dimorphism, with the females being both longer and heavier.
 For example, in the fan-tailed berrypecker the male weighs 12 to 15 g, whereas the female weighs 16 to 20 g.

 They have drab-coloured plumage in greys, browns or black and white.
 The berrypeckers exhibit some sexual dimorphism in their plumage.
 The berrypeckers resemble stout short-billed honeyeaters, and the longbills are like drab sunbirds or short-tailed honeyeaters.
 The calls of the berrypeckers have been described as high pitched and faint, and the song rapid.